 Now just hear me out…

-On our hike through the jungle to the ATM Cave, I asked our guide what that giant bulge protruding from the tree was.
+On our hike through the jungle to the (absolutely, must-not-miss) ATM Cave, I asked our guide what that giant bulge protruding from the tree was.

 “That’s a termite nest.”
-And in one swift move he punched a hole in it with his water bottle, stuck a finger in, pulled it out covered in crawling termites, stuck his finger in his mouth and pulled it out clean.
+And in one swift move he punched a hole in it with the butt of his water bottle, stuck a finger in, pulled it out covered in crawling termites, stuck his finger in his mouth and pulled it out clean.
 “Now you try!”

-Did I chew it?
-No. It was more of a smushing with my tongue + swallow.
+No, they’re too small.
+It was more of a smushing with my tongue + swallow super fast.

-Could I feel it moving around in my mouth?
-No. I swallowed those sum’bitches before my brain could register the absolutely insane thing I was doing while travel-high.
+No. I swallowed them before my brain could register the absolutely insane thing I was doing while high on travel.